- January 2, 2018

 humor3 positive mentions

-- Quick and easy game for achievement hunters.
+- The game is quick and easy to complete, making it suitable for achievement hunters.

-- Graphics and animations are low quality and lifeless.
+- Graphics and animations are low quality, resembling outdated mobile or flash games.

 graphics

-16 mentions Positive Neutral NegativeThe graphics of the game are criticized for being low quality, featuring simple, cartoony 2D visuals reminiscent of low-effort mobile apps, with no options for resolution or customization.
+9 mentions Positive Neutral NegativeThe graphics of the game are criticized for their low quality, featuring simplistic, cartoony 2D visuals reminiscent of low-effort mobile apps, with no options for resolution or customization.
 Reviewers note that the lack of skill and budget in 3D graphics programming results in a visually unimpressive experience, particularly for a PC game.
-Overall, the visuals are described as basic and dull, contributing to a repetitive gameplay experience.
+While some elements, like the dragon graphic, are acknowledged as decent, the overall presentation is deemed basic and dull.

 “Considering this is being evaluated as a PC game, having the graphics phoned in like this isn't going to result in a high quality, visually impressive game that PC gamers are used to seeing.”